 However, anyone who's already abandoned the idea of printed documentation will be sadly disappointed when they read the rest of the regulation.
-This is because, upon the customer's request, the documentation must be supplied in paper form; free of charge, in addition to the digital version.
+This is because, upon the customer's request, the documentation must be supplied in paper form; free of charge and within one month, in addition to the digital version.

 The following specifications are also made for the provision of the softcopy documentation: